 Quick Answers to Your Parks Canada Questions

 There are 37 national parks and 10 national park reserves across the country, covering everything from towering mountains to remote tundra.
-But Parks Canada doesn’t stop there—there are also 171 national historic sites, each one preserving a piece of the stories that shaped this country.
-Consider it the ultimate Canada travel challenge: how many can you check off your list? - What is the best Parks Canada pass?
+Parks Canada also manages 171 national historic sites, each one preserving a piece of the stories that shaped this country.
+Consider it the ultimate Canada travel challenge: how many can you check off your list?

-Yes!
-There’s usually a small cancellation fee, but the system is designed to be flexible.
-Just don’t wait too long—sites fill up fast, and last-minute changes might leave you out of luck.
+Yes.
+There is usually a small cancellation fee, but the system is designed to be flexible.
+Just don’t wait too long.
+Sites fill up fast and last-minute changes might leave you without options at the busiest destinations.